ibm-cloud-docs/assistant/dialog-responses-json.md

 #### Example
 {: #dialog-responses-json-channel-transfer-example}

 This example requests a transfer from Slack to web chat.
 In addition to the `channel_transfer` response, the output also includes a `text` response to be displayed by the web chat integration after the transfer.
-The use of the `channels` array ensures that the `channel_transfer` response is handled only by the Slack integration (before the transfer), and the `text` response only by the web chat integration (after the transfer).
+The use of the `channels` array ensures that the `channel_transfer` response is handled only by the Slack integration (before the transfer), and the `connect_to_agent` response only by the web chat integration (after the transfer).
 For more information about using `channels` to target specific integrations, see [Targeting specific integrations](#dialog-responses-json-target-integrations).

 ```json
 {